QuePast/leagueskeletons/README.md

-Download .glb file in output and upload file to https://playcanvas.com/viewer
+Download .glb file in /output and upload file to https://playcanvas.com/viewer

 Get name you need for scripting/hashing.
 Remember everything should be lowercase